kit500/Addon-watchstates-handler/README.md

 episode_info - unicode-string with the title of a series or a series release date,
 season and episode - integer or string with the season number and the series number.
 Season number can be not specified (i.e, if the season is not known, it is better not to specify it, because season 1 will have a different identifier).

-Set the watchstate mark (I plan to move it inside the module in future):
+Set the watchstate mark (in the next releases I plan to move it inside the module):

     if res:
         if res ['wflag']: listitem.setInfo(type = 'video', infoLabels = {'playcount': 1, 'overlay': 5})